-In organizations, applying Information and Communication Technology (ICT) have played an indispensable role in reducing the cost and improving the performance of the whole organization.
-With these and other capabilities such as flexibility of e-learning system, the usage of e-learning system has significantly increased [16],[7].
+In organizations, applying Information and Communication Technology (ICT) has played an indispensable role in reducing the cost and improving the performance of the whole organization.
+With these and other capabilities such as flexibility of e-learning system, the usage of e-learning systems has significantly increased [16],[7].

-Nowadays, with the development of the internet and multimedia technology, web based training system provides many benefits to individuals and organizations.
-Additionally, it enables the employees to access the training materials from any way at any time which have overcomes the many challenges with the traditional training methods.
+Nowadays, with the development of the internet and multimedia technology, web-based training systems provide many benefits to individuals and organizations.
+Additionally, it enables the employees to access the training materials from anywhere at any time which have overcomes many challenges with the traditional training methods.
 Also, web based training provides a more enjoyable training environment due to the presentation of the materials in many forms (e.g. video, audio, animation and etc.).
-Furthermore, with the increasing demand to improve the employees' skills and knowledge reflecting on their work performance and their productivity, such system enables the organizations to offer the training for their employees without any adversely effect on work performance.
-Additionally, web based training reduces the training cost and time and support the customers [16], [7].
+With the increasing demand to improve the employees' skills and knowledge reflection on their work performance and their productivity, such system enables the organizations to offer the training for their employees without any adverse effect on work performance.
+According to Hsia and Tseng [16] and Lim et al. [17] web-based training systems reduce the training cost and time and enable the employees to attend training sessions.

-Despite the significant of the system, not much studies relating to the acceptance of such system have been conducted [32], [7] till now.
-The purpose of this study is to investigate the acceptance of web based training by the public sector's organizations employees, since according to Dadayan and Ferro [12] and Venkatesh et al. [31] the number of studies which have been conducted to examine the acceptance of information technology by the public sector's employees is very limited.
+Despite the significant of the system, few studies related to the acceptance of such system has been conducted [32][7] till now.
+The purpose of this study is to investigate the acceptance of web based training systems by the public sector's organizations employees, since according to Dadayan and Ferro [12] and Venkatesh et al. [31], the number of studies which have been conducted to examine the acceptance of information technology by the public sector employees is very limited.

-In the meantime, research on acceptance of e-learning system by universities' students and organizations' employees has generated interest of a lot of information technology researchers.
-They have identified many constructs that influence people intention to use e-learning system [16], [18], [24], [33].
+In the meantime, research on acceptance of e-learning system by universities' students and organizations' employees has become a focus of interest for a lot of information technology researchers.
+They have identified many constructs that influence people's intention to use elearning systems [16], [18], [24], [33].
 These researchers had used many models and theories to explain the acceptance of information technology.
-The modern model had been used to describe such acceptance is Unified Theory of Acceptance and Use Technology (UTAUT) [31].
-As far as, there is no trail to extend this theory to include other successful factors for e-learning system acceptance.
-This study makes an effort to extend the original UTAUT to include three critical success factors in the e-learning context including, system flexibility, system enjoyment and system interactivity [16], [24], [1], [26], [7] (see figure 1.0).
+The modern model had been used to describe such acceptance is Unified Theory of Acceptance and Use of Technology (UTAUT) [31].
+So far, there is no trail to extend this theory to include other successful factors for e-learning systems acceptance.
+This study makes an effort to extend the original UTAUT to include three critical success factors in the e-learning context including, system flexibility, system enjoyment and system interactivity [16], [24], [1], [26], [7] (see figure 1).